 Bottom smoker rack chubs stripped and heading into the oven.

-An oven set at 220 to 230F is preferred for the finish cooking phase.
 Low level steam generation inside tightly covered pans facilitates the gelling collagen protein, but we don’t want to submerge meat because it would then take on some washed-out/water-cooked flavor & texture characteristics.
 Take caution to tilt roaster lids away from your hands when opening them just out of the oven, that initial cloud of steam will burn you.